 Steinberg feels it unlikely that, given the short length of the program in most schools, change will occur in all three areas-knowledge, motivation, and behavior skills-especially among younger drivers and predrivers.
 Teaching style also varies widely, another variable influencing success.
 Very often expectations for educational programs are too high, given students' exposure to years of misinformation and peer pressure to engage in irreponsible drinking, Steinberg said.
-Success of any short-term educational program will also probably depend on change in public policy concerning drunk driving and in the general social climate or ncerning alcohol.
+Success of any short-term educational program will also probably depend on change in public policy concerning drunk driving and in the general social climate is a cerning atcohol.

-Not all of the test related for the benanalyzed yet, only those β introduces to changes in acquisition of independent of has been successful in teaching key facts that are retained for at least several months. juries incurred in traffic accidents.
+Not all of the test remarkable been analyzed yet, only thos, sertiming to changes in acquisition of a commation, he said.
+They are encouraging, however, in that they show the program has been successful in teaching key facts that are retained for at least several months.

+juries incurred in traffic accidents.
 More sobering still is this statistic: 67 percent of all young people treated at MIEMSS have been involved in alcohol- or drug-related traffic accidents.